AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

 15. Go to the `FontTool` folder.

-16. Open the Terminal window and enter:
+16. Launch the Terminal window and enter:

     ```
     python FontTool.py -font SystemFont.bcfnt